 What’s the best way to pay off credit card debt?
 Psst!
 The Debt Lasso Method

 You’ve heard about the Debt Avalanche or Debt Snowball methods for paying off credit card debt.
 But what if there’s a better method?
 There is, and it’s called the Debt Lasso Method.
-We’ll prove it!
+Start lassoing your debt easily with your free copy of the 7-Step Credit Card Debt Slasher here.

 Debt Free Guys has partnered with CardRatings for our coverage of credit card products.
 Debt Free Guys and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed or approved by any of these entities.